 What differentiates the new forms of VAW from what we know as VAW is the mode of it commission, the anonymity that it offers the abuser, and the manner by which information (including digital images an videos) are distributed to a large number of people at a distance.

-The thematic working group on discrimination against women in public spaces in 2013 in their report says that “The internet has become a site of diverse forms of violence against women, in the form of pornography, sexist games and breaches of privacy.”
+A 2013 report of a thematic working group on discrimination against women in public spaces says that “The internet has become a site of diverse forms of violence against women, in the form of pornography, sexist games and breaches of privacy.”

 Below are some of the emerging forms of VAW as a result of technology:

-The uploading and sharing of nude/sexually explicit photos and/or videos of an individual without the consent of women may also fall under the category of cyber harassment.
-There are also some who call it as revenge porn (although this is being contested).
-The sex videos of Katrina Halili and Neri Naic fall under this definition.
+The uploading and sharing of nude/sexually explicit photos and/or videos of an individual without their consent may also fall under the category of cyberharassment.
+There are also some who call it as revenge porn (although this is contested).
+The sex videos of actresses Katrina Halili and Neri Naic fall under this definition.

 Cybertrafficking.
 This includes fake online “marriage agencies” or websites advertising non-existent work of study opportunities, as well the commercialization of private home videos.